Click on pictures to enlarge

 |

-Suede Flying Boots (pg1Pilot Equipment)
+Suede Flying Boots

 Here is a

-really nice pair of suede and sheep skinned lined
+nice pair of suede and sheep skinned lined

 flying boots.
-In good overall condition see the pictures
+See the pictures

 which all enlarge for condition.